chef/chef-web-docs/chef_master/source/ctl_kitchen.rst

 kitchen converge
 =====================================================
 Use the ``converge`` subcommand to converge one (or more) instances.
 Instances are based on the list of platforms in the .kitchen.yml file.
-This process will install the chef-client on an instance using the omnibus installer, upload cookbook files and minimal configuration to the instance, and then start a chef-client run using the run-list and attributes specified in the .kitchen.yml file.
+This process will install the chef-client on an instance using the Chef installer, upload cookbook files and minimal configuration to the instance, and then start a chef-client run using the run-list and attributes specified in the .kitchen.yml file.

 Kitchen will skip unnecessary steps.
 For example, if the chef-client is already installed to the instance, Kitchen will not re-install the chef-client.
 That said, Kitchen will always upload the cookbook files and minimal configuration.
 This ensures that cookbook testing is being done correctly.